Can I Buy Treasury Bonds on Fidelity?

 Finding Treasury Bonds on Fidelity

-Locating Treasuries at Fidelity is straightforward on the broker’s site.
-Hover over the News & Research tab at the top main menu and click on the link for fixed-income investments.
+Locating Treasuries on Fidelity’s website is fairly simple.
+Hover over the News & Research tab in the top main menu, then choose the link for fixed-income investments.

-The next page shows a chart of bond yields by bond type and maturity (make sure you’re on the Yields tab).
-Treasuries and Zeros are included.
-Click a link to see a list of Treasury bonds that match the selected maturity and yield.
-The results list has several sorting criteria, such as:
+The next page includes a matrix of bond yields by bond type and maturity range (be sure you are on the Yields tab).
+Treasuries and Zeros are included in this area.
+Click on a hyperlink to open a list of Treasury bonds that match the selected maturity and yield.
+The results list includes several criteria that can be used for sorting.
+Examples include:

 - Yield to worst